FormidableLabs/victory/docs/src/content/docs/victory-canvas.md

 **Props**

 - `active` _boolean_ a flag signifying whether the component is active
-- `ariaLabel` _string or function_ a prop controlling the aria-label that will be applied to the rendered path.
-When this prop is given as a function it will be called with the rest of the props supplied to `Curve`
-- `className` _string_ the class name that will be applied to the rendered element
 - `data` _array_ the entire dataset used to define the curve
 - `events` _object_ events to attach to the rendered element
 - `id` _string or number_ an id to apply to the rendered component